x/async

 When requesting a Task, a user references a Plugin by ID.
 Then the Plugin is executed by a Prophet.

 Developers can create their own Plugins or use the existing ones.
-Currently, we support two Plugins, which allow executing price predictions and HTTP requests.
+Currently, we support two Plugin types, which allow executing price predictions and HTTP requests.

-You can learn more in the Plugins section of this article.
+You can learn more in the AVR Plugins section of this article.

 Prophet